gophergala/gomp/README.md

 The loops whose correctness depends on integer overflow (as in "for i := ^uint(0); i < 10; i++") are not guaranteed to work either.

-The loops with no explicit stopping condition are not processed.

 Current implementation of GoMP strips the file off any comments.
 The reason for this is the garbling of the line numeration because